“Routine, in an intelligent man, is a sign of ambition” – W.H.Auden

 Now in its natural form, I’m not going to lie, it’s a challenging texture and bland taste.
 So I have some fruit infused water or herbal tea ready to go from the night before, to make it palatable.
 I drink it with two tall glasses of water, so I kill two birds with 1 stone, rehydrate and get my fibre fix all at once.

-Fibre Tip: The night before, I infuse 1L of water with lemon juice and raspberries or my favourite herbal tea so its ready for the morning.
-When I wake up, I then mix 3-4 teaspoons of psyllium in a 600ml cup of this water, but I keep topping it up as I drink to try and get a litre out in one go.
+Fibre Tip: The night before, I infuse 500ml of water with my favourite herbal tea so it’s ready for the morning.
+When I wake up, I then mix 3-4 teaspoons of psyllium in a 500ml cup of this water, but I keep topping it up as I drink to try and get a litre out in one go.
 And remember to drink plenty of water throughout the day to maximise the benefits of the fibre you’re having.

 Another great tip is if you don’t like fruit infused water, just try adding it to a smoothie you might like to have in the morning or a protein shake.